 Bear in mind that when going to the mountains your car needs winter tyres and in many places you need by law to be in possession of snow chains.
 Top tip: practice beforehand how to use the chains in a parking lot.
 In France you need to carry a kit with fluorescent vests (for each person in the car), a triangle, a couple of breathalysers (this was relaxed a couple of years ago in France, but I would double check before leaving the UK), and you need to have a GB sticker in the back of the car, if your number plate does not have the GB on it.

 It is also good to carry a snow scraper, a mat (it could be a picnic mat), that will be allowing you to be dry if you need to put snow chains), a headlamp, some blankets to be warm, more if you get stuck in a snow storm, and some food and drinks.

 If you can see on your GPS or phone map app that there is traffic, consider going off the main motorway and using the smaller roads, it can save you a lot of time, more if you are travelling on the weekend, over resorts change over dates.

 Overall, going to the mountains is always an adventure, and you have to enjoy it from the moment you leave your house!

-Or perhaps you may choose to read the Ski Resort News, Ski Passes News, and the Must-Read Guides to Zermatt, Courmayeur, Val di Fiemme and Crans-Montana.
-Coming soon will be the guides to Lech and St Anton.
+Or perhaps you may choose to read the Ski Resort News, Ski Passes News, and the Must-Read Guides to Zermatt, Courmayeur, Val di Fiemme, Crans-Montana. and Lech.
 Or see an amazing heli flight over the Mont Blanc Massif.
 Also see tips on how not to be scammed when booking a ski chalet.

-Feature photo: Snowy landscape – Photo by Khurt Williams – Unsplash
+Featured Image: Snowy landscape – Photo by Khurt Williams – Unsplash.
+Driving to the mountains.